 The city of Grenoble (SE of France) is located in a 'Y'-shaped embanked alpine valley, surrounded by the Belledonne, Vercors and Chartreuse massifs.
+The Isère valley (61km long and 5km wide) is a NW-SE structural accident aggravated by glacial and fluviatile erosion.

-This area is a seismic region which some historical earthquakes like the 1822 Chautagne earthquake (Mw $\approx$ 6, I = VII-VIII) or the 1905 Chamonix earthquake (Mw $\approx$ 6, I = VII-VIII).
-In 1996, a Mw $\approx$ 5 earthquake occurred in Annecy at about 120km of Grenoble.
+This area is a seismic region with some historical earthquakes like the 1822 Chautagne earthquake ($Mw\approx6$, I = VII-VIII) or the 1905 Chamonix earthquake (Mw=6, I = VIIVIII).
+In 1996, a $Mw\approx5$ earthquake occurred in Annecy at about 120km of Grenoble.
 Despite the large distance, this earthquake has been clearly felt by the Grenoble inhabitants.
-Indeed, the several hundreds of meters of post-glacial lacustrine sediments (Vallon ,1999) which constitute this valley cause important amplification of seismic motion (e.g. Lebrun, 1997; Cotton et al., 1998; Cotton et al., 1999, Lebrun et al., 2001;).
+Indeed, the several hundreds of meters of post-glacial lacustrine sediments which constitute this valley cause important amplification of seismic motion (e.g. Lebrun et al., 2001).
 Geology and seismicity studies indicate the possibility of earthquakes as large as M5 -5.5 close to the Grenoble area.
 A right-lateral, strike-slip event is likely to occur on the fault located along the Belledonne massif east of the Grenoble basin (N30°) (Thouvenot et al., 2003).